Instrumental/Instrumental.NET/README.md

 Worker Example
 ==============

-You can easily use Instrumental Agent with background workers too, in this somewhat contrived timing example.
-Note that Functions passed to Time must return a value or be defined as a Func<T> with a type:
+You can easily use Instrumental Agent with background workers too, in this somewhat contrived timing example:

 ```csharp
 using Instrumental;